 - You will rest on a stretcher for 2 to 4 hours.
-You will need to rest with your head elevated 30° to 45°. - You will be able to eat and drink. - Your family member or friend will be able to be with you once you are settled in your room. - We will make sure you can move safely before you get up to walk.
+You will need to rest with your head elevated 30° to 45°. - You will be able to eat and drink. - Your family member or friend will be able to be with you once you are settled in your room. - Before you get up to walk, we will assess you to make sure you can walk safely.
 A nurse or patient care technician (PCT) will help you get out of bed.
-Most times, we place a gait belt around your waist for extra safety.
+Most times, we will place a gait belt around your waist for extra safety.